 Unsurprisingly this is the best section of the match as Mad Kurt is involved.
 Is there a better delusional heel working in BritWres at the moment?
 Of particular note are his piss poor slaps/chops which Munny takes a water break from and returns to.
 Great stuff.
 Genie and ‘Barbara’ get the double pin following an Ainsley Lariat – Chokeslam combo.
 Sadly Gene and ‘Barbara’ prove to good friends, better enemies as they then square off.
 Mad Kurt is the difference maker as he slides back in and wallops the bearded lady with his keyboard for Gene to pick up the win.

-Millie McKenzie is up next dressed as The Grinch.
+Millie McKenzie as The Grinch.